 Ideally, you’ve already established SQL Server monitoring practices or implemented robust SQL Server monitoring tools.
 If you’re using a SQL Server monitoring tool, you should’ve received a notification giving you access to relevant diagnostic data.
 When you have an effective tool at your disposal, you can resolve issues before a help desk ticket is even registered.

 This guide will help you understand what causes blocking, how to find blocking in SQL Server, and how to solve blocking issues.
-It’ll also recommend SolarWinds® Database Performance Analyzer (DPA), a great solution to SQL Server blocking chain issues.
+It’ll also recommend solutions to help you troubleshoot and resolve SQL Server blocking chain issues.